Dextroz/CryptoPy/README.md

 ## Disclaimer

+* I am by no means a crypto expert, if you spot an issue with the module, go ahead and fork the repo, submit an issue or PR. 🙂

 * I am **NOT** responsible for any loss or corruption of file data/encryption keys.
 By using this module, you accept the risk that issues or errors **could** occur resulting in loss of data/keys.

 ## Changelog